robin-thoene/whip-analyzer/README.md

 ## Disclaimer

-This is a quickly written utility application that suits my own use case, it might not suit yours.
+This is a quickly written utility application.
+The code can not be considered well written or being stable/tested.
+Furthermore this program suits only my own use case, it might not suit yours.

 ## Prerequisites